Leonard Lake: Victims

-Arrest, suicide and aftermath
+Lake's fall and aftermath

 On June 2, 1985, Ng was caught shoplifting a vise from a hardware store in South San Francisco and fled on foot, throwing the vise into the trunk of a brown Honda.
 Lake attempted to pay for the vise, but by then police had arrived.
 Officers noticed that Lake bore no resemblance to the photo on his driver's license, which carried the name of Robin Scott Stapley, a San Diego man reported missing by his family several weeks earlier.
 Lake was arrested after a gun equipped with a prohibited silencer was found in the trunk of his vehicle, a 1980 Honda Prelude, and was later positively identified via a fingerprint search.
 At the station, Lake was placed in an interrogation room, where he was given a pen, paper, and a glass of water.
 A short time later, a detective entered the room to conduct an interview and found Lake violently convulsing on the floor and appearing to be extremely panicked, showing signs of asphyxia.
 The notepad contained a brief suicide note.
 At the hospital, it was determined that he swallowed cyanide pills he had sewn into his clothes.
-Lake never regained consciousness and died on June 6.
+Lake never regained consciousness and died on June 6, 1985.

 The license plate on Lake's car was registered to Lonnie Bond, but its VIN was registered to Paul Cosner, who had disappeared from San Francisco in November 1984.
 A utility bill in the car led detectives under the command of San Francisco Police Homicide Lieutenant Gerald McCarthy to the property in Wilseyville, where they found Stapley's and Bond's trucks and the dungeon.
-In a makeshift burial site nearby, police unearthed over 40 pounds of burned and crushed human bone fragments from at least 11 bodies.
+In a makeshift burial site nearby, police unearthed over 40 lb of burned and crushed human bone fragments from at least 11 bodies.

 They also found a hand-drawn "treasure map", leading them to two buried five-gallon buckets.
 One contained an envelope with names and identifications, suggesting that the total number of victims might have been as high as 25.
 The other contained Lake's handwritten journals for 1983 and 1984 and two videotapes documenting the torture of two of their victims.
-On one of the tapes, labeled "M-Ladies", Ng is seen telling Brenda O'Connor, as he cuts her shirt off with a knife, "You can cry and stuff, like the rest of them, but it won't do any good.
+On one of the tapes, labeled "M-Ladies", Ng is seen telling Brenda O'Connor, as he cuts her shirt off with a knife: "You can cry and stuff, like the rest of them, but it won't do any good.
 We are pretty … cold-hearted, so to speak."
-In another part of the tape, Kathleen Allen is seen seated in a chair, with Lake warning her, "If you don't go along with us, we'll probably take you into the bed, tie you down, rape you, shoot you, and bury you."
+In another part of the tape, Kathleen Allen is seen seated in a chair, with Lake warning her: "If you don't go along with us, we'll probably take you into the bed, tie you down, rape you, shoot you, and bury you."
 In the other, Deborah Dubs is shown being assaulted so severely that she "could not have survived".